 - A PDF résumé or list summarizing your dance experience, including:

 - Summer programs, clubs, performances, etc.

 - (Optional) A video (at least two minutes in length) of performance, studio or rehearsal:

 - You may submit an original piece you or another dancer has choreographed, highlighting your uniqueness as a dancer

 - List the work(s) performed

-- Actors/performance students should also submit recordings of at least two auditions of contrasting styles, which must list the work in the recording; not be more than two minutes each; focus on the individual performance (monologues, etc.); or, if featuring a group piece, clearly state in the summary which performer you are.
+- Actors/performance students should also submit recordings (max.
+2 minutes each) of two auditions of contrasting styles, which must list the work in the recording; focus on the individual performance (monologues, etc.); or, if featuring a group piece, clearly state in the summary which performer you are.
 Technical/design students should submit a portfolio of work.
 Playwrights should submit a writing sample.